-Subsection (a) requires the office to maintain the evidence used to establish certain information but does not dictate how the office must maintain that evidence.
+1 the office or on the certificate, and the effective date of the information; and 2 (C) a copy of any termination statement indicated in the files of the office 3 and the effective date of the termination statement; and 4 (3) with respect to the vessel, a copy of any certificate of origin, secured party 5 transfer statement, transfer-by-law statement, and other evidence of previous or current transfers 6 or ownership.
+7 (e) In responding to a request under this section, the office may provide the requested 8 information in any medium.
+On request, the office shall send the requested information in a 9 record that is [self-authenticating] under [cite applicable rule of evidence].
+10 11 12 Legislative Note: the bracketed terms in subsection (e) should be replaced with the terms appropriate to the enacting jurisdiction.
+13 Comment 14 15 16 17 18 19 Subsection (a) requires the office to maintain the evidence used to establish certain information but does not dictate how the office must maintain that evidence.
 Therefore the office may, if permissible under applicable law and its own rules and regulations, maintain the evidence in electronic or digitized form.

-Except as provided in subsection (a) or (b), the office should retain information about previous owners of a vessel or information on a previous certificate of title for a vessel pursuant to the state's records retention law or the office's record retention policy.

-An existing or new owner of a vessel covered by a certificate of title may wish to have the vessel become a documented vessel.
+20 21 22 Except as provided in subsection (a) or (b), the office should retain information about previous owners of a vessel or information on a previous certificate of title for a vessel pursuant to the state's records retention law or the office's record retention policy.
+23 24 25 26 27 28 29 30 31 An existing or new owner of a vessel covered by a certificate of title may wish to have the vessel become a documented vessel.
 To accomplish this, the owner will need a certified copy of the a certificate of origin or other documents previously submitted to the office with an application for a certificate of title.
 Subsection (e) facilitates this by requiring the office to provide those documents in a form that the owner needs.
 Cf. Section 7(e) (requiring the office to maintain either the original or the image of documents submitted with an application for a certificate of title).

-SECTION 26.
+32 SECTION 26.
 UNIFORMITY OF APPLICATION AND CONSTRUCTION.
-In applying and construing this uniform act, consideration must be given to the need to promote uniformity of the law with respect to its subject matter among states that enact it.
+In 33 applying and construing this uniform act, consideration must be given to the need to promote 34 uniformity of the law with respect to its subject matter among states that enact it.

-SECTION 27.
-RELATION TO ELECTRONIC SIGNATURES IN GLOBAL AND NATIONAL COMMERCE ACT.
-This [act] modifies, limits, and supersedes the federal Electronic Signatures in Global and National Commerce Act, 15 U.S.C.
-Section 7001, et seq., but does not modify, limit, or supersede Section 101(c) of that act, 15 U.S.C.
-Section 7001(c), or authorize electronic delivery of any of the notices described in Section 103(b) of that act, 15 U.S.C.
-Section 7003(b).

-SECTION 28.
-SAVINGS CLAUSE.

-- (a) The rights, duties, and interests flowing from a transaction, certificate of title, or record relating to a vessel which was validly entered into or created before [the effective date of this [act]] and would be subject to this [act] if it had been entered into or created on or after [the effective date of this [act]], remain valid on and after [the effective date of this [act]]. - (b) This [act] does not affect an action or proceeding commenced before [the effective date of this [act]]. - (c) Except as otherwise provided in subsection (d), a security interest that is enforceable immediately before [the effective date of this [act]] and would have priority over the rights of a person that becomes a lien creditor at that time is a perfected security interest under this [act].

-- (d) A security interest perfected immediately before [the effective date of this [act]] remains perfected until the earlier of: - (1) the time perfection would have ceased under the law under which the security interest was perfected; or - (2) three years after [the effective date of this [act]]. - (e) This [act] does not affect the priority of a security interest in a vessel if immediately before [the effective date of this [act]] the security interest is enforceable and perfected, and that priority is established.
+(2) three years after [the effective date of this act].

+(e) This [act] does not affect the priority of a security interest in a vessel if immediately before [the effective date of this act] the security interest is enforceable and perfected, and that priority is established.

-Sources: ULC Drafting Rule 603; UCOTA Section 31; UCC Section 9-703.
+Sources: ULC Drafting Rule 603; UCOTA Section 31.